apptainer/singularity-admindocs/admin_quickstart.rst

 Singularity RPM is available on `the Github relese page <https://github.com/sylabs/singularity/releases>`_.

-Golang, and all other build dependencies will be downloaded automatically just to build the RPM, then will magically disappear.
+Golang and all other build dependencies will be downloaded automatically just to build the RPM, and then will magically disappear.

 .. code-block:: none